O JARGON BUSTER

 - JIRC

-as it's open to all of BOF's constituent
+correct title, as it's open to all of BOF's

-A 2-day competition with individual on first day and relays on the
+competition with individual on first day and relays on

 - JK

-The annual Easter event, equal in prestige with the British
+Easter event, equal in prestige with the British Championship,

 and held in a different region of the country each year.

+determining the result.
 There is then a relay competition Easter Monday.
+Web page.

 - JM1, JM2, JM5L, etc